 Burns also uses tech tools to help with assessment.
 Rehearsing Via Social Media Looking back over her 14-year teaching career, Lori Pirzer, director of bands and music teacher at Oak View Middle School in Newberry, FL, said she can see how much larger a role technology plays now.
 Tips on Teaching by Skype - Music Teacher's Helper Blog Music Teacher's Helper Blog.
 Skype and other online learning options are increasingly attractive for people who are comfortable with communicating via computer, and especially for people who have few local learning choices.

 For music teachers, working online presents some special challenges.
 Here are some tips.
 If you’ve tried Skype teaching or learning, please contribute your thoughts as well.
 Using-Social-Media-and-Technology-to-Strengthen-Your-Choral-Program.pdf.
 The New Horizons for Music Technology in Music Education.

+Social Media Retrieval for Music Education.
 Using social network sites to foster creativity and collaboration in the music classroom.
 Evolving technologies require educational policy change: Music education for the 21st century.